 "Reviewing Carla Bruni's records clearly shows why this immoral woman has supported an Iranian woman who has committed adultery, has contributed to the murdering of her husband and has been sentenced to death, and in fact she herself (Bruni) deserves death," Kayhan said.

-Bruni, Sarkozy's third wife, angered Kayhan by signing a petition along with several other French celebrities for the release of Sakineh Mohammadi-Ashtiani, the 43-year-old mother of two, whose death by stoning sentence has generated an international outcry.
+Bruni, Sarkozy's third wife, angered Kayhan by signing a petition along with several other French celebrities for the release of Sakineh Mohammadi-Ashtiani, the 43-year-old mother of two, whose sentence to death by stoning has generated an international outcry.

 Defending Mohammadi-Ashtiani in an open letter, Bruni vowed that France and her husband would not abandon her.

-She criticised the stoning sentence against Mohammadi-Ashtiani saying: "Spill your blood, deprive your children of their mother?
-Why?
-Because you have lived, because you have loved, because you are a woman, an Iranian?
-Every part of me refuses to accept this."
+She criticised the stoning sentence against Mohammadi-Ashtiani saying: "Why shed your blood and deprive your children of their mother?
+Because you have lived, because you have loved, because you're a woman, and because you're an Iranian?
+Everything within me refuses to accept this."

-Human rights officials in the Iranian judiciary say Mohammadi-Ashtiani was sentenced to death by stoning for adultery in a case which also got her a 10-year jail term for participating in her husband's murder.
+Human rights officials in the Iranian judiciary say Mohammadi-Ashtiani was sentenced to death for adultery in a case that also got her a 10-year jail term for participating in her husband's murder.

-Iran says it has yet to take a final decision on her stoning sentence.
+Iran says it has yet to take a final decision on the stoning.

-Kayhan, whose managing director and chief editor is appointed by Iran's supreme leader Ayatollah Ali Khamenei, has launched a vitriolic attack on Bruni since Saturday.
+Kayhan, whose managing director and chief editor is appointed by Iran's supreme leader Ayatollah Ali Khamenei, launched a vitriolic attack on Bruni on Saturday.

-"Bruni, the singer and depraved actress who managed to break the Sarkozy family and marry the French president and who is said to have an affair with a singer, has said in S.M's (Sakineh Mohammadi) defence that the verdict is unfair," Kayhan wrote on Saturday.
+"Bruni, the singer and depraved actress who managed to break the Sarkozy family and marry the French president and who is said to have an affair with a singer, has said in S.M's (Sakineh Mohammadi) defence that the verdict is unfair," Kayhan wrote.

-On Monday, the website www.inn.ir also branded Bruni a "husband cheater."
+On Monday, the website www.inn.ir branded Bruni a "husband cheater."